josbeir/cakephp-docs-md/docs/2/en/appendices/new-features-in-cakephp-2-1.md

         $this->set(compact('article'));
     }
 }
 ```

 In the above example the view will not be rendered if the client sent the
-header `If-Modified-Since`, and the response will have a 304 status.
+header <span class="title-ref">If-Modified-Since</span>, and the response will have a 304 status.

 ## Helpers